vmware-tanzu/tanzu-dev-portal/content/learningpaths/effective-efficient-kubernetes-debugging/kubernetes-debugging-workflow-and-techniques.md

 `EphemeralContainer` feature-gate [is
 enabled](https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/)
 as a beta in Kubernetes 1.23.
 Otherwise, the feature-gate will need to be enabled first before it can be used.
+This would require enabling the .
 The documentation for [debug containers](https://kubernetes.io/docs/tasks/debug-application-cluster/debug-running-pod/#ephemeral-container), demonstrate with examples of how to use `debug containers` but for brevity and completeness sake, this is included below together with content aligning to this